What You Need to Know

 Self-Placement into Math Classes

-- MTH 125: Math for the Arts: This course is designed for students in the performing arts, and develops mathematical thinking and skills through problem-based projects like the kinds of projects performing arts professionals encounter, such as set design, budgets, setting ticket prices.
+- Mathematical Problem Solving in Performing Arts and Entertainment (MTH 125): This course is designed for students in the performing arts, and develops mathematical thinking and skills through problem-based projects like the kinds of projects performing arts professionals encounter, such as set design, budgets, setting ticket prices.

-- MTH 130: Introductory Statistics: This course, required for students majoring in pre-athletic training, health sciences, pre-nursing, psychology and sociology, focuses on descriptive statistics, measures of central tendency, probability rules and distributions, and simple hypothesis testing.
+- Introductory Statistics (MTH 130): This course, required for students majoring in health sciences, pre-nursing, and criminal justice (associate degree), focuses on descriptive statistics, measures of central tendency, probability rules and distributions, and simple hypothesis testing.

-- MTH 151: Precalculus I: This course is first of two gateway courses between Algebra II and Calculus I. It is designed for students who have experience and are comfortable with manipulating expressions containing variables and solving linear equations.
+- Precalculus I (MTH 151): This course is first of two gateway courses between Algebra II and Calculus I. It is designed for students who have experience and are comfortable with manipulating expressions containing variables and solving linear equations.

-- PHL 130: Symbolic Logic: This course introduces students to logic, the study of reasoning and arguments.
+- Symbolic Logic (PHL 130): This course introduces students to logic, the study of reasoning and arguments.
 Using formal, mathematical symbols, students learn how to follow and evaluate the validity of an argument, deepening their critical thinking and problem-solving skills.

-Students who would like to take a higher-level math course during their first semester to meet this requirement, including Precalculus II (MTH 152), Advanced Quantitative Reasoning (MTH 240) or Calculus I (MTH 241), take Dean College’s Math Placement Test during either New Student Orientation, International Student Orientation, or Fall Orientation.
-The results of this assessment will determine the student’s math placement.
+Students who would like to take a higher-level math course during their first semester to meet this requirement, including Precalculus II (MTH 152), or Calculus I (MTH 241), complete a math evaluation with the math faculty.
+The results of this evaluation will determine the student’s math placement.

 For More Information